Antiviral Turmeric for Colds, Flu and Boosting Your Immune System

 I hope this potential benefit, and how it could relate to severe 2019-nCoV virus infection cases, will be studied and investigated further.

-In the meantime, once again please follow the advice of the CDC and other medical authorities and seek professional healthcare if you suspect you have contracted the SARS-CoV-2 virus.
+In the meantime, once again please follow the advice of the CDC and other medical authorities and seek professional healthcare if you suspect you have contracted the new coronavirus.

 I am not a doctor and cannot and would not give medical advice.
 I’ll just say that I personally will certainly be upping my intake of turmeric and curcumin to boost my immunity in 2020.